magento/devdocs/guides/v2.0/extension-dev-guide/required-configuration-files.md

 ###Tailor your configuration files for what your module does

 The exact set of configuration files required for your module depends on what your new module does.
-For example, if your module performs a function in the Admin, you should add any necessary configuration files for those functions to `etc/adminhtml/`, for example:
+The required configuration files depend on how you plan to use the module: will the module be manifested on the storefront UI, or in the Magento Admin panel, or as a backend extension that makes a service call?
+Or all of the above.
+For example, if your module performs a function in the Admin, you should add any necessary configuration files for those functions to `etc/adminhtml/`, like:

 * <code><em>YourModule</em>/etc/adminhtml/di.xml</code>
 * <code><em>YourModule</em>/etc/adminhtml/routes.xml</code>